vikingdata/articles/databases/mysql/mysql_general.md

 ```
 * Specify to start default file and user.
 Make sure you commented out
 log-error in the config file.
+You want the error to go to the screen and
+not a log file.
+There are several debug reasons for this (like you can't
+write to the log file).
+Change to the location of wherever the main my.cnf
+is located.

 ```
 mysqld -u mysql --defaults-file=/etc/my.cnf
   # Or
 mysqld -u mysql --defaults-file=/etc/mysql/my.cnf

+  # or as sudo
+sudo -u mysql mysqld --defaults-file=/etc/mysql/my.cnf
+  # or
+sudo -u mysql mysqld --defaults-file=/etc/my.cnf

 ```

-IF things look good
+IF things look good, and the output is to the screen
 * Kill mysql
 * Uncomment log-error in confile file
 * Start mysql normally